A Little Regression for Progression

 By Kellie-Ann Robinson

-On the eve of children going back to school for term 3 (in QLD), parents everywhere are no doubt looking forward to the house filled with less mess, conflict and negotiation; yet it’s these critical skills they learn whilst away from school that are important for their future.
+As children are going back to school for term 4, parents everywhere are no doubt looking forward to the house filled with less mess, conflict and negotiation; yet it’s these critical skills they learn whilst away from school that are important for their future.

 According to a study conducted by Oxford academics, Carl Benedikt Frey and Michael A. Osborne, within the next two decades, a staggering 47 per cent of jobs will be made redundant thanks to computerisation.
 Whilst this is hardly the first time our global community has seen this phenomenon, the pace of technological innovation is still increasing with more sophisticated software technologies continuing to disrupt the jobs market.